Tips for Traveling Solo – 10 Hotel Safety Tips to Abide by

 2. Check your hotel room

-Being the daughter of a flight-attendant, I've learned all the rules of hotel room safety.
-I complete a quick sweep of my room to make sure nothing is amiss.
+Complete a quick sweep of your room to make sure nothing is amiss.
 Check under the bed, behind curtains, bathroom, closet, etc.

 Chances are slim to none that someone would ever be in your room, but I would rather be safe than sorry.
-I also assume airlines would not teach flight-attendants these rules for no reason.
 This is a must for solo female travelers.

 3. Be extra mindful when going to your room

-If you ever have the feeling someone is watching you, get off at a different floor and never go to your room so they know which room is yours.
-Pretend you forgot your key if you need an excuse to turn around.
+If you ever have the feeling someone is watching you, get off at a different floor.
+Never go to your room and give away which room is yours.
+Pretend you forgot your key if you need an excuse to turn around and go to the front desk.

 4. Never say your room number or floor out loud

-Most people have the common sense to not say their room number, but surprisingly I have had several occasions where the hotel staff said my room number out loud.
+Most hotel employees are taught not to say room numbers aloud, but surprisingly, I have had several occasions where the hotel staff said my room number out loud.
 If they do this and you feel that others heard, ask them for another room and to please write the number down instead of saying it aloud.

 Never feel bad for asking for a different room for safety reasons.
 The same goes if you feel someone has followed you and now knows where your room is or what floor you are on.
 Ask to be moved to another room.

-5. Never stay on the ground floor or by an emergency exit/stairwell
+5. Never stay on the ground floor or by an emergency exit, stairwell, or Elevator

 I request to stay on the third floor or higher.
-Never stay by an emergency exit or stairwell as it's an easy place for someone to hide.
-This is another big travel safety tip for solo female travelers!
+Never stay by an emergency exit or stairwell as it's an easy place for someone to hide (and quickly get away).

 6. Parking Garages